 I am pleased to welcome you to Brent Knoll Church of England Primary School.

-If you are looking for an education where you really do 'belong', but that also offers many opportunities that would be envied by other larger schools, please do come and visit.
+If you are looking for a school where you really do 'belong', but that also offers many extra-curricular opportunities as well as good academic outcomes, please do come and visit.
 Our most recent Ofsted report may be located using the link at the top of this page.
 Our newsletters, also give a good flavour of what we do.